-Maureen Kelliher, Chair Christine Clinton Daniel LaPlante Timothy Lesko Michael McMahon Keith Quinton George P. Lagos, Executive Director Lawrence A. Johansen, Director of Investments
+Maureen Kelliher, Chair Christine Clinton Daniel LaPlante Timothy Lesko Michael McMahon Jan Goodwin, Executive Director Lawrence A. Johansen, Director of Investments

-Maureen Kelliher has more than three decades of investment management experience.
+Maureen Kelliher has more than four decades of investment management experience.
 She has served as cochief and chief investment officer for trust and investment management firms as well as money desk manager for several banks.
-In addition to being a member of the Board of Trustees of the New Hampshire Retirement System, Maureen holds the Chartered Financial Analyst designation and is a member of the CFA Institute.
+She is a CFA charterholder and is a member of the CFA Institute.
+She lives in Dover.

 Christine Clinton has been working in the investment management industry for more than a decade after cofounding Bluestone Wealth Management LLC.
-Prior to Bluestone, she worked as a Corporate Controller for several hi-tech start-ups in the communications, finance and biotech industries in the Boston area.
-Christine is a CPA as well as a Chartered Financial Analyst (CFA) charterholder.
+Prior to Bluestone, she worked as a Corporate Controller for several high-tech start-ups in the communications, finance and biotech industries in the Boston area.
+Christine is a CPA as well as a CFA charterholder.
 She is a member of the CFA Institute and Boston Securities Analysts Society.

 Dan LaPlante has over 30 years of experience in investment management for institutions and individuals.
 He has significant background in asset allocation, risk management, and manager evaluation.
 He also has experience in treasury and balance sheet risk management in the financial services industry.
-Dan is involved with several non-profit organizations and is a CFA Charterholder.
+Dan is involved with several non-profit organizations and is a CFA charterholder.
 He is a member of the CFA Institute and the Boston CFA Society.